 Narrated from the perspective of a daughter whose only point of reference is the bohemians lifestyle of adults around her, Heat Lightning brings together an often humorous honesty with heartbreaking frustration as Sadie navigates through a tumultuous childhood.

-She has published three novels during the past few years: The Prodigal Wife, Identity Blues, and Heat Lightning.
+Recent years have seen the publication of three novels by Elizabeth: The Prodigal Wife, Identity Blues, and Heat Lightning.
 Her first novel, The Prodigal Wife, is based on her experience working in Hollywood as a script reader, a film production assistant, a stylist for TV commercials, and as an actress and model.

 Poetry is an integral part of Claman's published work.
 A collection of her poems was recently published under the title: Where the Women Are Flying.
 Elizabeth Claman's poetry and prose have appeared in many periodical reviews including: Mississippi Mud, Alaska Quarterly Review, River Styx, Hurricane Alice, Negative Capability, Bastard Review, Northwest Review, Two Girls Review, Silverfish Review, Fireweed, Many Mountains Moving, and Hubbub.
 Her work also appears the anthologies: Night Out (Milkweed Editions, 1997), and Women's Struggles, Womens's Visions (Maude Kerns, 1993).